Invoicing Software for Home Inspectors

 Collecting payment before releasing the inspection report

-The inspection report is your primary deliverable and your strongest leverage for collecting payment.
+The inspection report is your primary deliverable and your strongest use for collecting payment.
 Once that report is in the buyer's inbox, your ability to collect drops significantly—agents move on, buyers focus on negotiations, and your invoice sits unpaid.

 Billed attaches an online payment link to every invoice so clients can pay by credit card or bank transfer the same day.
 Set your workflow so the report is only delivered after payment confirmation clears.
 This is standard practice endorsed by most state licensing boards and eliminates the single largest cash-flow problem inspectors face.
 For agents who request immediate report delivery because of tight inspection contingency windows, you can enable auto-pay on the invoice so the card on file is charged at the time of service.
 Either approach ensures you are never chasing a $450 inspection fee weeks after the closing date while the buyer has already forgotten your name.